agabor/docs/_includes/parse-server/push-notifications.md

 });
 ```

-After sending this to your Parse Server, you should see the push notifications show up on your devices.
+After sending this to your MSG Server, you should see the push notifications show up on your devices.

 **Note:** The iOS simulator cannot receive push notifications.
 You must run iOS apps on an iOS device.

-In your Parse Server logs, you can see something similar to
+In your MSG Server logs, you can see something similar to

 ```js
 // FCM request and response